University Ranking Methodology

 4- Green Facilities

-The fourth pillar, Green Facilities, holds a substantial weight, constituting 15% of the total ranking evaluation.
+The fourth pillar of the University ranking methodology, Green Facilities, holds a substantial weight, constituting 15% of the total ranking evaluation.
 This pillar is evaluated through 13 standards, each assigned a weight of 1 or 2, reflecting the varying significance of individual criteria.
 This pillar comprehensively evaluates the institution’s commitment to sustainability and green transformation in its infrastructure and operational practices.
 That encompasses reduction in energy consumption, water consumption, renewable energy usage, waste management strategies, the availability of healthy food options and the commitment to green procurement practices.
 Additionally, the pillar examines the presence of green spaces, and sustainable transportation options.
 It also delves into assessing cleanliness and safety of the institution’s buildings, the presence of healthcare facilities, and the effectiveness of the emergency response system.

 Green Facilities:Weight